avikola/printstation/README.md

 * [ASP.NET](https://dotnet.microsoft.com/apps/aspnet)

+**APIs Used**

+* iTextSharp - a .NET PDF library\
+Used for counting the number of pages in pdf documents uploaded; for calculating price.

+* Microsoft Word Object Library\
+Used for counting the number of pages in .doc, .docx, .rtf documents uploaded; for calculating price.

+* Simple Mail Transfer Protocol\
+To send e-mail notifications to users, informing them that their orders are ready for collection.

 ### Mobile Application - [go](https://github.com/avikola/printstation/tree/master/PrintStation/PrintStation_M) - [screenshots](#mobile)

 Mobile application built with Xamarin Framework that supports varying designs + portability across OSes.\